-Negative OLR anomalies (enhanced convection and precipitation) were evident over Indonesia, Southeast Asia, and the Philippines.
+Negative OLR anomalies (enhanced convection and precipitation) were evident over Southeast Asia, the Philippines, Indonesia, and in the eastern Pacific, south of the equator.
 Positive OLR anomalies (suppressed convection and precipitation) were observed around the International Date Line.

-Low-level (850-hPa) easterly wind anomalies were present over the western equatorial Pacific.
+Low-level (850-hPa) anomalous westerlies were evident over the eastern tropical Pacific Ocean, while anomalous easterlies were observed near the Date Line.

-Upper-level (200-hPa) westerly wind anomalies were observed near and west of the Date Line and over the eastern equatorial Pacific.
+Upper-level (200-hPa) winds were anomalously easterly over the west-central and eastern Pacific Ocean.